 Create a killer application package.

 An excellent way to maximize your time is to focus on creating a killer application.
 Before your job hunt is in full swing, the first thing you need to make time for is building a fantastic resume, LinkedIn profile, and cover letter sample.

-Job hunting can be time consuming and exhausting, but at some point, you will land the right job.
+Job hunting can be time-consuming and exhausting, but you will land the right job at some point.
 Just keep looking for the right opportunities and making the timing to apply on your Calendar.
 At the end of the hunt, you will be thankful that you put in the time to land your excellent new job.